 Mr David Webster (Chair)

 David is the CEO for the Stoke on Trent Douglas Macmillan Hospice mainly responsible for the leading the strategic vision and accountability for performance in all areas of the charities business.
 Previously he was the CEO for the Hanley Economic Building Society for 14 years during which he enhanced it’s standing in the building society industry.
 David is a keen supporter of local businesses and community initiatives in North Staffordshire and he was elected onto the Council of Keele University in 2010 and in 2012 assumed the position of Honorary Treasurer at the University.
 David also coaches a local secondary Headteacher in leadership and has been a member of a secondary school governing body.
-David brings a wealth of finance and business acumen to the trust alongside an in-depth understanding of school governance.
+David brings a wealth of finance and business acumen to

 Mrs Sally Brough

-Sally was an accountant prior to working as a senior school business manager
+Sally was an accountant prior to working as a senior school business manager within a primary school.
+She has since been in post as the chief

 Mrs Sue Kuzubasoglu